-Tasty and heart-healthy, these low-cholesterol desserts, sides, and entrees are sure to please even the pickiest of palates.
+Tasty and heart-healthy, these low-cholesterol main dishes, sides, and desserts are sure to please even the pickiest of palates.

 This power-packed beef stew brims with colorful, nutritious veggies (including carrots, potatoes, sweet potatoes, roma tomatoes, mushrooms, and peas) and comfort-food flavors.